sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 ## Support the Project

-Portable Drive Baby Sitter is an independent, open‑source project built to help people keep their data safe.
+PUDIS (Portable-USB-Drive-Integrity-Suite) is an independent, open‑source project built to help people keep their data safe.
 If this tool has helped you detect issues, avoid data loss, or simply feel more confident about your drives, you can support ongoing development here:

 [☕ Support on Ko‑fi](https://ko-fi.com/sussjb99)